 There is no statutory authority for the requirements in the PHS Policy for a health and occupational risk program.
 Of course, institutions have such programs and may choose to implement them through the IACUC.
 An IACUC should not reject a protocol on the basis of occupational safety and health concerns.
-By doing so, it is using the AWA and/or Health Research Extension Act to enforce requirements that are not provided for in those statutory authorities.
+By doing so, it is using the AWA and/or HREA to enforce requirements that are not provided for in those statutory authorities.

 NIH OLAW does not support this approach.
-Based on the Public Health Service Act, NIH OLAW has statutory authority to require an occupational health and safety program.
-The PHS Policy (Section IV.A.1.f.) requires a "health program for personnel who work in laboratory animal facilities or have frequent contact with animals."
+Under the PHS Act, NIH OLAW has statutory authority to require an OHSP.
+PHS Policy (Section IV.A.1.f.) requires a "health program for personnel who work in laboratory animal facilities or have frequent contact with animals."
 The NAS Guide states that, "Each institution must establish and maintain an occupational health and safety program as an essential part of the overall Program of animal care and use...
-The nature of the OHSP will depend on the facility, research activities, hazards, and animal species involved."
-(Guide pages 17-23) "A comprehensive OHSP should include a hierarchy of control and prevention strategies that begins with the identification of hazards and the assessment of risk associated with those hazards."
-(Guide page 18) An effective occupational health and safety program must encompass all personnel who have contact with animals.
-Depending on the species of animal or the amount of animal exposure, the program may not affect all personnel equally.
-Minimally, the program must include: 1) preplacement medical evaluation; 2) identification of hazards to personnel and safeguards appropriate to the risks associated with the hazards; 3) appropriate testing and vaccinations; 4) training of personnel regarding their duties, any hazards, and necessary safeguards; 5) policies and facilities that promote cleanliness; 6) provisions for treating and documenting job-related injuries and illnesses; 7) facilities, equipment, and procedures designed, selected, and developed to reduce the possibility of physical injury or health risk to personnel; 8) good personal hygiene practices, prohibiting eating and drinking, use of tobacco products, and application of cosmetics and/or contact lenses in animal rooms and laboratories; and 8) personal protective equipment.
+The nature of the OHSP will depend on the facility, research activities, hazards, and animal species involved" (Guide pages 17-23).
+"A comprehensive OHSP should include a hierarchy of control and prevention strategies that begins with the identification of hazards and the assessment of risk associated with those hazards" (Guide page 18).
+An effective OHSP must encompass all personnel who have contact with animals.
+Depending on the species of animal they are exposed to or their amount of animal exposure, personnel may not be affected by the program equally.
+Minimally, the program must include: 1) pre-placement medical evaluation; 2) identification of hazards to personnel and safeguards appropriate to the risks associated with the hazards; 3) appropriate testing and vaccinations; 4) training of personnel regarding their duties, any hazards, and necessary safeguards; 5) policies and facilities that promote cleanliness; 6) provisions for treating and documenting job-related injuries and illnesses; 7) facilities, equipment, and procedures designed, selected, and developed to reduce the possibility of physical injury or health risk to personnel; 8) good personal hygiene practices, prohibiting eating and drinking, use of tobacco products, and application of cosmetics and/or contact lenses in animal rooms and laboratories; and 8) personal protective equipment.